dman-coders/drush_get/README.md

   `%docroot-name` will be the first one of :
   - the 'role' from site-alias if set, eg 'dev', 'test', 'uat'.
   - the string 'docroot'

+### get-db-pattern

+  When provisioning a db (if not using Aegir or DevDesktop manually) what pattern to use.
+  NOTE: in some environments there is a significant difference between 'localhost' and '127.0.0.1'

+    $options['get-db-pattern'] = 'mysql://%short-name:%random@127.0.0.1:3306/%short-name';

+   This pattern is resolved and then used by the drush site-install command as `--db-url` option, so see `drush help site-install` for troubleshooting.

 ### `db-su`, `db-su-pw`